1985shree/Data-science-Zoomcamp-projects/README.md

-# Data-science-Zoomcamp-projects
+# Data-science-Zoomcamp
-Projects from Alexey's classes
+Learnings homeworks and projects from Alexey's zoomcamp